 Safe spaces can teach respect, inclusion, empathy, and healing.

 Safe spaces have nothing to do with blame or shame or marginalization.
 They are centered on the belief that everyone belongs.

-“There’s not a one-size-fits-all for any kid,” says teacher Tiffany Lane.
+“There’s not a one-size-fits-all for any kid,” says Lane.
 “We all need different things.”

-Lane involves her fourth and fifth graders in designing their space so they feel ownership of it, will want to take care of it, and respect those who choose to use it.
+Lane involves her students in designing their space so they feel ownership of it, will want to take care of it, and respect those who choose to use it.
 She wants her students to understand they’re not at fault for having lots of conflicting emotions and that these emotions are common to everyone, regardless of age, ability, or background.

 To drive this point home and actively model self-awareness, Lane visits the space herself to show that needing a break is something everyone needs.

 Sharon Stanley, PhD, author of Relational and Body-Centered Practices for Healing Trauma, writes, “When parents and teachers create safe spaces for children to express themselves, explore their feelings, and become aware of the sensations in their bodies, children feel what it means to be human.”